Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CSC 373 Algorithms Design and Analysis (3 Credits)

-This course focuses on the practical applications, of computer algorithm design and analysis,, emphasizing correctness and efficiency. , Well-known data structures, problem-solving, paradigms and algorithms are explored to, illustrate alternative ways to develop automated, solutions, to argue the correctness of, implementations, and to recognize opportunities to, attain greater efficiences versus naive, approaches.
+This course focuses on the practical applications of computer algorithm design and analysis, emphasizing correctness and efficiency.
+Well-known data structures, problem-solving, paradigms and algorithms are explored to illustrate alternative ways to develop automated solutions to argue the correctness of implementations and to recognize opportunities to attain greater efficiencies versus naive approaches.

 CSC 390 Technical Strategies in Game Design (3 Credits)

-This is a course that introduces the student to, the basic concepts of Game User Interface Design,, process flow charts, storytelling, storyboarding,, and the basics of project management all with, respect to game design.
+This course introduces students to the basic concepts of Game User Interface Design, process flowcharts, storytelling, storyboarding, and the basics of project management with respect to game design.

 CSC 395 Mobile App Development Using Android (3 Credits)

-This course provides the basics necessary to, understand, design and develop Android mobile, applications with real world examples.
-Students, will learn the structure, services, and activities, of Android applications by using the Android, Software Development Kit (SDK), the Java, programming language, and Android Studio, Integrated Development Environment (IDE) on a, Windows or Mac computer.
-By the end of the course,, each student will be able to build a complete and, publishable Android application that includes most, of the key concepts presented in the course.
+This course provides basic concepts necessary to understand, design and develop Android mobile applications.
+Students will learn the structure, services, and activities of Android applications by using the Android, Software Development Kit (SDK), the Java programming language, and Android Studio Integrated Development Environment (IDE).
+Students will be able to build a complete and publishable Android application that includes most of the key concepts presented in the course.

 CSC 411 Web Server Administration (3 Credits)